-From Corelli to Vivaldi, from Purcell to Couperin, the dialogue between the two violins and the basso continuo displays rich contrasts between vocal qualities, sensuality, and virtuosity.
-Le Consort takes possession of the genre, which represents the quintessence of Baroque chamber music, and gives it personal, dynamic, and colourful interpretations.
-For this coming season, Le Consort will be in residence at la Banque de France as well as at l’Abbaye de Royaumont.
+From Corelli to Vivaldi, from Purcell to Couperin, the dialogue between the two violins and the basso continuo unfolds a wealth of contrasts between vocality, sensuality and virtuosity.
+Le Consort takes up this genre, the quintessence of Baroque chamber music, and interprets it with a personal, dynamic and colourful language.
+Le Consort is in residence at the Banque de France, at the Fondation Singer- Polignac and at the Abbaye de Royaumont.

-In June 2017, Le Consort won First Prize and the Audience Prize at the Loire Valley International Early Music Competition, whose jury president is William Christie.
-The ensemble has played in Paris (Salle Cortot, the Louvre Auditorium), at the Dijon Opera, at the Easter Festival in Deauville, at the Arsenal in Metz, at the MA Festival in Bruges, at the Sablé Festival, at the Pau Casals Foundation, at deSingel in Antwerp, at the Misteria Paschalia Festival in Kraków, among many other venues.
-The ensemble has also often been featured on the France 3 television network, as well as on the France Musique and Radio Classique.
+In June 2017, Le Consort won the First Prize and the Audience Prize at the Val de Loire International Early Music Competition, presided over by William Christie.
+The ensemble has performed in Paris (Radio France Auditorium, Louvre Auditorium), the Dijon Opera, the Easter Festival in Deauville, the Arsenal in Metz, the MA Festival in Brugge (BE), the Sablé Festival, the Pau Casals Foundation (ES), the Anvers de Singel (BE), and the Misteria Paschalia Festival in Krakow (PL).
+The ensemble has also appeared in numerous broadcasts on France 3, France Musique, France Inter and Radio Classique.

 Created in 2016 by Sophie de Bardonnèche, Théotime Langlois de Swarte, Louise Pierrard and Justin Taylor, Le Consort is an ensemble bringing together strong individualities to perform chamber music from the 17th and 18th centuries, from trio sonatas to vocal recitals with orchestra.